-- The risk that the Company will not achieve success in its research and development efforts, including clinical trials conducted by it or its potential collaborative partners. - The expectation that the Company will experience operating losses for the next several years. - Decisions by regulatory authorities regarding whether and when to approve the Company's regulatory applications as well as their decisions regarding labeling and other matters which could affect the commercial potential of the Company's products or product candidates. - The risk that the Company will fail to obtain adequate financing to meet its future operational and capital needs. - The risk that key personnel will leave the Company and/or that the Company will be unable to recruit and retain senior level officers to manage its business.
+- The risk that the Company will not achieve success in its research and development efforts, including clinical trials conducted by it or its potential collaborative partners. - The expectation that the Company will experience operating losses for the next several years. - Decisions by regulatory authorities regarding whether and when to approve the Company's regulatory applications as well as their decisions regarding labeling and other matters which could affect the commercial potential of the Company's products or product candidates. - The risk that the Company will fail to obtain adequate financing to meet its future operational and capital needs. - The risk that the Company will be unable to obtain additional funds on a timely basis and hence there will be substantial doubt about its ability to continue as a going concern. - The risk that key personnel will leave the Company and/or that the Company will be unable to recruit and retain senior level officers to manage its business.

 The Company was formerly the research and development operating segment of Ikaria, Inc. (a subsidiary of Mallinckrodt plc), or Ikaria.
 During the third quarter of 2013 in conjunction with Ikaria's financing activities, Ikaria began reporting financial information for two operating segments: its research and development business and its commercial business.
 During the fourth quarter of 2013, Ikaria completed an internal reorganization of the assets and subsidiaries of its two operating segments.
-In connection with the internal reorganization, Ikaria formed Bellerophon Therapeutics LLC as a new whollyowned subsidiary and transferred the research and development-related assets related to INOpulse for PAH and INOpulse for PH-COPD to the Company and/or its subsidiaries.
+In connection with the internal reorganization, Ikaria formed Bellerophon Therapeutics LLC as a new wholly-owned subsidiary and transferred the research and development-related assets related to INOpulse for PAH and INOpulse for PH-COPD to the Company and/or its subsidiaries.